Back to guides

 RedDogSME Recommendation

-Use Azure Architecture Assessment when the team has a working prototype and needs a governed production plan.
-The assessment reviews model access, retrieval, tool calls, identity, monitoring, evaluation, cost controls, ownership, and the 90 day action plan.
+Use the Azure Architecture Assessment when the team has a working prototype and needs a governed production plan.
+The Azure Architecture Assessment reviews model access, retrieval, tool calls, identity, monitoring, evaluation, cost controls, ownership, and the 90-Day Action Plan.

 What To Bring